QUT-Team-Compost/Digital-Circular-Food-Economy-Server/README.md

 WantedBy=multi-user.target
 ```
 1. After the file is created, start the service with the command `service Example_Mobile_App_Server start` or `systemctl start Example_Mobile_App_Server` depending on your system configuration.
 You can also run `systemctl enable Example_Mobile_App_Server` to have the server start on boot.

+## Sensors

+This server is designed to work with a custom designed sensor that has been developed by [Substation33](https://substation33.com.au/).
+This sensor is placed in a compost heap and returns readings on the humidity, temperature in the sensor and in the compost, and the current methane levels, which allows the compost conditions to be monitored.

+The sensor transmits data via mobile Internet to [Thingsboard](https://thingsboard.io/) at a certain interval, which consists of the following known attributes:
+- mv: The voltage from the methane sensor.
+The actual value of methane in PPM is `(mv - 2 / 5) * 1000`.
+- mvmin: The minimum voltage from the methane sensor since the last reading.
+- mvmax: The maximum voltage from the methane sensor since the last reading.
+- st: The temperature at the probe of the methane sensor itself.
+- et: The temperature outside the sensor's enclosure.
+- h: The humidity of the air oustide of the sensor (from the same location as the external temperature probe).
+- v: The voltage of the sensor's battery.
+- s: The voltage from the solar panels.
+There is also a timestamp associated with each data transmission from the sensor, represented as a Unix Epoch.

+Thingsboard provides an [API](https://thingsboard.io/docs/api/) for connecting to any devices that send data to their servers.
+This server communciates through the Thingsboard API, first to receive authentication credentials (a username and password belonging to an account that the sensor is associated with is required) and then to connect to a websocket associated with the sensor itself.
+When this server receives a message from the websocket connection, and verifies that it contains data that includes all of the above attributes, it inserts it into a new row in the database.

+Currently, this server does not automatically get the sensor's IDs from Thingsboard.
+Instead, the administrator must have it on hand (by, for example, getting it from Substation33 or whoever manufactured the sensor) or log into the Thingsboard control panel to retrieve it.
+They can then go to the sensors page on the server and use the form to add the sensor to the database.
+If the ID is valid, this server should then start storing data from the sensor.

 ## License and copyright